 Title No. Sem.
 Grade Prerequisite Description Concert Band 2161 2162 2 9-10 See note below Freshmen and sophomores in band will study intermediate techniques and sacred, contemporary, and traditional band literature as well as basic theory and fundamentals in overall good musicianship.
 The first part of the semester will focus on marching drill and technique and will include rehearsing and performing a marching show to be performed at various events.
 Students will be encouraged to use and develop their talents not only to enrich their own lives but also be of service to their Creator and others.
 Students will develop collaborative skills and professionalism in working towards their final performances.
-Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. Orchestra 2151 2152 2 9-12 None Orchestra participants will be studying intermediate string ensemble techniques and will perform works representative of several musical styles, eras, genres, and cultures, along with lessons in music theory and fundamentals in good musicianship.
-Students will be challenged to expand their level of technique and musicianship in a setting where musical study is considered an act of worship to God.
-The orchestra will perform in varying settings throughout the year, including the MSBOA District Festival, local church services, school concerts, and in community performances for Sailor Serve Day.
-Students must have prior middle school orchestra experience or have taken at least two years of private string lessons, or may contact the director on a case-by-case basis for joining orchestra.
+Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. Concert Orchestra 2153 2154 2 9-10 At least 3 to 4 years of experience on violin, viola, cello, or string bass.
+May join by audition if private lesson experience.
+Orchestra students will study intermediate string orchestra repertoire, learn more advanced techniques and bowing styles, and perform pieces representative of varied musical styles, eras, genres, and cultures throughout the concert cycle.
+Students will also gain a foundation in basic music theory as it relates to performing orchestral works and focus on the fundamentals of good musicianship.
+There is strong emphasis on participation in music being an act of worshiping our God and a way to build community and create beauty in our world.
+Performance opportunities include school concerts in the fall, winter, and spring, participation in the MSBOA District Festival, Solo and Ensemble, Sailor Serve Day, and local church services.
+Members of the Concert Orchestra must have at least 3 years of experience on violin, viola, cello, or string bass, either with their middle school ensemble or private lessons.
+Students may contact the director on a case-by-case basis to join orchestra under different circumstances, and upperclassmen with orchestra experience are welcome to join this ensemble if they have other scheduling conflicts with Symphony Orchestra.
 Symphonic Band 2166 2167 2 11-12 See notes below/ The Symphonic Band is a select group of junior and senior instrumentalists who are willing to continue developing their God-given gifts to serve their school and community.
 Students must have an above-average interest and skill in the performance of highly technical band literature.
 The first part of the semester will focus on marching drill and technique and will include rehearsing and performing a marching show to be performed at various events.
 Students will develop collaborative skills and professionalism in working towards their final performances.
 Performances will include concerts, community events, some athletic events, and band festivals; in addition, students are encouraged to participate in Solo and Ensemble Festival and perform in smaller ensembles for school chapels, community events, etc. This ensemble does take performance tours on occasion.